Universitat Politècnica de Catalunya

-- Centre for Industrial Diagnostics and Fluid Dynamics (CDIF) is home to a team of PhD-level industrial engineers with more than 20 years of experience in vibrations, diagnostics, damage detection and fluid dynamics working at the UPC.
-The centre provides technological support to companies in areas related to the diagnostics of electric generation units, especially of the hydroelectric variety.
-The centre’s main areas of expertise are analysis and diagnostics of vibration problems in machinery, online remote monitoring, predictive maintenance, fluid dynamics studies and collaboration on industrial projects.
-The CDIF participates actively in conferences related to its area of expertise and publishes articles in internationally recognised scientific journals.
+- Barcelona Fluids & Energy Lab has been created by a group of engineers working at UPC with more than 20 years of experience in vibrations, diagnostics, damage detection, flow control and experimental and numerical fluid dynamics.
+The lab provides technological support to companies in fields related to fluid machinery and renewable energy systems such as hydro, wind and tidal energy.
+The lab’s main fields of expertise are experimental techniques for fluid structure interaction investigations, numerical modelling of complex two-phase flows, and the diagnostics of vibration problems in machinery, online remote monitoring and predictive maintenance.
+The staff in the lab produces high impact research in their fields of expertise which is presented in international conferences and regularly published as research articles in internationally recognised scientific journals.
 Additionally, it is involved in the UPC Mechanical Engineering, Fluids and Aeronautics doctoral degree programme.

 - Centre of Technological Innovation in Static Converters and Drives (CITCEA-UPC) is the group responsible for the analysis of the electrical generator.
 The CITCEA-UPC is devoted to develop research, innovation, technological transfer to industry in the field of electrical systems.
 The group’s activity is focused on mechatronics, motion control, automation, power electronics, energy conversion, renewable and conventional energies, and power systems.